 The hydrocyclone is an important device used in mineral processing beneficiation circuits for classification of mineral slurries by particle size.
-It separates a single input stream into two output streams; an underflow of coarse particles that undergo additional grinding for further size reduction, and an overflow stream of finer particles that typically goes directly into a flotation circuit for recovery of the desired mineral.
+One input stream is separated into two output streams; an underflow of coarse particles that undergo additional grinding, and an overflow stream of finer particles that typically goes directly into a flotation circuit for recovery of the desired mineral.
 However the hydrocyclone is a major piece of equipment in the beneficiation process that has no instrumentation for directly measuring its performance.
-The parameters currently measured - inlet pressure, feed flow rate, feed flow density - are common to the entire hydrocyclone cluster which typically has three to twelve hydrocyclones.
-Thus no information is available to detect individual hydrocyclones that are operating poorly.
+The parameters currently measured - inlet pressure, feed flow rate, feed flow density - are common to the entire hydrocyclone sthat are operating poorly.

-The system described in this paper detects the presence of unwanted excessively coarse material in the overflow stream of a hydrocyclone using sensors mounted to the exterior pipe surface.
-It provides real-time monitoring, trending and alarming of the coarse material level.
-This enables operators to identify poorly performing hydrocyclones, and enables corrective action to reduce or eliminate the coarse material discharge.
+The system described here detects the presence of unwanted excessively coarse particles in the overflow stream of a hydrocyclone using sensors mounted to the exterior pipe surface.
+It provides real-time monitoring, trending and alarming of the coarse particle level.
+This enables operators to identify poorly performing hydrocyclones, and take corrective action to reduce or eliminate the coarse particle discharge.
+The system development, operating principle, and in-plant operating data will be presented.